Program Outline for Instructors

 - All library instruction should be integrated with a specific assignment that the colloquium instructor has prepared in advance. (eg. Find a book, an article, and a web site about your topic)

-- Instruction may be incorporated into Blackboard for instructors using Blackboard within their classes
+- Instruction may be incorporated into Moodle for instructors using Moodle within their classes

 - After the initial contact via email, the librarians will be unobtrusive in the design and process of the Colloquium curriculum.
 Librarians will not attend cohort meetings unless invited by leaders.